aishvellappally/Oil-Seep/README.md

 # Oil-Seep
 Exercise to detect oil seeps from SAR images

+oil_seep.ipynb file contains the code used to preprocess the dataset, split data, build and train the model and evaluation of the model.
+The code is written in Python, using Keras for deep learning libraries.

 The dataset is accessed through google drive, where it was uploaded.
 Images are divided into train, validation and test sets in the ratio 8:1:1